This iconic Canadian pastry is filled with butter, sugar, syrup, egg and raisins, then baked until the filling has gelled.

 - Soak the raisins in water.

-- After the tart shells have thawed (about 10 minutes) arrange them on a cookie sheet lined with parchment paper.
+- After the tart shells have thawed (about 10 minutes) arrange them on a cookie sheet lined with foil or parchment paper.

 - Combine all ingredients, except the raisins, mix well.